RAK3172 WisDuo LPWAN Module Low Level Development Reference

 Files Modification Needed to Run STM32WL SDK LoRaWAN Examples to RAK3172

-If you already have the STM32WL V1.2.0 SDK folder, there are only a few files that you need to update to be able to create firmware that will run on RAK3172.
+If you already have the STM32WL V1.2.0 SDK folder, there are only a few files that you need to update to create firmware that will run on the RAK3172.

-STM32 microcontroller firmware created using STM32CubeIDE (with the help of STM32CubeMX) have .ioc file.
+STM32 microcontroller firmware created using STM32CubeIDE (with the help of STM32CubeMX) has a .ioc file.
 This is a configuration file created by the STM32CubeMX tool.
-This is a helpful tool in setting up peripherals and drivers quickly in the STM32 development ecosystem.
-However, once you do the file modification mentioned in this guide, you cannot create a new .ioc file or modify it via STM32CubeMX.
-Else, those modified files needed by the RAK3172 will be overwritten and will go back to their original state or the .ioc file.
+This is a useful tool in setting up peripherals and drivers quickly in the STM32 development ecosystem.
+However, once you make the file modifications mentioned in this guide, you cannot create a new .ioc file or modify it via STM32CubeMX.
+Otherwise, the modified files needed by the RAK3172 will be overwritten and will revert to their original state in the .ioc file.

-In cases that you need to use STM32CubeMX to set up peripherals or drivers, you just need to do again the same modification as mentioned in this section.
+In cases where you need to use STM32CubeMX to set up peripherals or drivers, you just need to repeat the same modifications mentioned in this section.

-- Download the Low Level Development zip file for v1.2.0 from the RAK downloads site.
-Extract the zip file and inside the folder are four files that need to be copy-pasted on specific locations of the STM32WL V1.2.0 folder to make it compatible with RAK3172.
+- Download the Low-Level Development zip file for v1.2.0 from the RAK downloads site.
+Extract the zip file, and inside the folder are four files that need to be copied and pasted to specific locations in the STM32WL V1.2.0 folder to make it compatible with RAK3172.

 The majority of these files are for setting up the RF channel front end of the radio section on the STM32WL chip.
 Also, the startup file must be changed because the default startup on STM32WL SDK V1.2.0 is for the STM32WL55 series and not for STM32WLE5.
 The RAK3172 is based on STM32WLE5CCU6.